 Prerequisite(s): a 2000-level history course or third-year standing and 1.0 credit in history.
-Lectures three hours a week.

-Social History of Sexuality
+HIST 3106 [0.5 credit] Social History of Sexuality

 Sexuality in Western society, Middle Ages to the present.
 Themes include attitudes and behaviour; regulation of sexuality; gender; heterosexuality and homosexuality; prostitution; pornography; the politics of sex: stresses continuities and changes and the understanding of sexuality in contexts of place, class, gender, culture.
 (Field a).